yudieg/songlist_reveal/README.md

 ## Installation

 You need to have Bower installed.
+`brew install bower`

 Once you clone this repo, you can run

 `bower install`

+## Firefox Config

+1. Type "about:config" on the address bar.
+   (Click "I Accept The Risk" button when the warning come out)

+2. Enter "security.fileuri.strict_origin_policy" on the Search box

+3. Double click the item value from true to  false

 ## songlist.txt Syntax